-1.1.9.
-Accounting for share-based payments
+(a) Accounting for share-based payments

-When determining the grant date fair value of share-based payment awards, assumptions must be made regarding the key parameters of the calculation (see Note '3.6.2 Measurement of fair values of share options granted').
+When determining the grant date fair value of share-based payment awards, assumptions must be made regarding the key parameters of the calculation (see Note 'C.10.(b).
+Measurement of fair values of share options granted').
 In 2023, the Company's share price volatility for the purposes of the calculation was determined on the basis of the 5-year annualized average share price, which management believes will be indicative of the share price development of the Company in future periods.
-This led to a range of applied volatility rates in 2023 of 135% to 145,66% for the different options granted during the year of this report.
+This led to a range of applied volatility rates in 2023 of 135% to 145.66% for the different options granted during the year of this report.